 Making a connection to a frequently used folder or drive allows you to quickly locate the data or file instead of navigating among the directory tree every time.

-You will make two connections to GISFS2
+You will make two connections

 - Navigate to K: drive and Click OK.
 This connection is linked to your home directory on GISFS2 where you will be saving all your files and data.

 You will see a new connection K:\ displayed and highlighted in the Catalog Tree (Folder Connections).

 Now make another connection to the course data: